-Though Kenyon died when I was studying literature at college, I didn’t become aware of them until I also had been deepened by grief.
+Though Kenyon died when I was studying literature at college, I didn’t become aware of either poet until I also had been deepened by grief.
 By then, I was in my 30s and had gone by myself to Cape Cod for my birthday as I often do.
-Because I was already melancholy, the scant sunlight felt acute, and at dusk I walked into a book store–literature being my greatest guardian angel–and pulled Kenyon’s slim volume off a shelf as if guided by the Goddess herself.
-The shop was the sort of cozy species, now endangered, where the proprietress encourages you to peruse the wares.
+Because I already was melancholy, January’s scant sunlight felt almost too sad to bear, and at dusk I walked into a book store–literature being my greatest guardian angel–and as if guided by the Goddess herself walked straight to Kenyon’s slim volume and pulled it off a shelf.
+The shop was the sort of cozy species, now endangered, where the proprietress encouraged you to peruse the wares.
 So I plopped in an armchair by a fire and opened to these lines:

 Let the light of late afternoon

 up the bales as the sun moves down.

 Let the cricket take up chafing